 How to prevent a rate hike

 Traffic violations show up on your state driving record, which your insurance company accesses periodically.
-There are a few things you can do to keep a ticket from appearing on your driving record or minimize the impact on your insurance rate.
+There are a few things you can do to keep a ticket from appearing on your driving record or to minimize the impact on your insurance rate.

 Go to court.
 If you go to court, you may end up getting the ticket reduced to a lesser offense or having the case dismissed entirely.
 There are several reasons why a judge might dismiss your case.
 Among them:

 - The officer who issued the ticket doesn’t appear in court.

 - The ticket contains inaccurate information.

 - You can prove you did not commit the offense.

 Hire a lawyer.
 A lawyer could help your case.
 You’ll have to pay, but probably not much.
 A lawyer we interviewed charges $80 to handle a basic traffic case.

 Attend traffic school.
 Some states allow you to keep a violation off your record by attending traffic school.
-You can attend traffic school in person (many have night and weekend classes) or online and you’ll have to pass a test, but it shouldn’t be difficult if you were paying attention.
+You can attend traffic school in person (many have night and weekend classes) or online and you’ll have to pass a test, but it shouldn’t be difficult if you pay attention.
 The fee to attend the school is usually small.

 If you end up paying the fine, here are some steps to take going forward:

-- Avoid getting pulled over again.
-This seems obvious, but more violations will further increase your insurance rates.
+- Avoid getting pulled over again: This seems obvious, but remember that more violations will further increase your insurance rates.
 Keep your car maintained — no broken or malfunctioning lights — wear your seat belt, use your turn signals, drive safely and defensively, and renew your registration on time.